Hooks

 tool_name=$(echo "$input" | jq -r '.tool_name // empty' 2>/dev/null || echo "")

-For the full hook input/output schema, see the Claude Code hooks documentation.
+For the full hook input/output schema and available event types, see the Claude Code hooks documentation.